-Our training programmes consist of 20 months in General Practice and 16 months in hospital rotations.
+Our training programme will consist of 24 months in General Practice and 12 months in hospital rotations.
 Training Practices linked to the scheme vary from urban to rural locations but all offer very high standards of training.
-The Programme provides courses available LETB wide such as: the two days Child Health Course for GPs and two days End of Life Course, with theoretical components adapted for the VLE (Moodle).
+The Programme provides courses available LETB wide such as: the two days Child Health Course for GPs and two days End of Life Course.

 We have a team of very dedicated and enthusiastic Programme Directors, GP Trainers and Administrators and we have a good relationship with the Hospital Consultants who are meaningfully involved in the running of the scheme.